CumulusNetworks/docs/content/cumulus-netq-46/Installation-Management/Backup-and-Restore-NetQ.md

 The following sections describe how to back up and restore your NetQ data and VMs.

 {{<notice note>}}
-These procedures <em>do not</em> apply to your NetQ Cloud Appliance or VM.
-The NetQ cloud service handles data backups automatically.
+These procedures only apply to on-premises deployments.
+Cloud deployments are backed up automatically.
 {{</notice>}}
 {{<notice note>}}
 You must run backup and restore scripts with sudo privileges.